Danny Briggs (golfer)

 Danny Briggs (born November 30, 1960) is an American professional golfer who has spent several years on the PGA Tour.

-College career
+Amateur career

 At Texas A&M, Briggs was a three-time All-American and three-time All-Southwest Conference.
 In 1982, Briggs led the Aggies to the team conference title and a 4th-place finish at the NCAA Championships while finishing as the individual conference champion and 8th place individually in the NCAA.
 Briggs graduated in 1983.

 Professional career

 Briggs was a member of the PGA Tour in 1986, 1988, 1999, 2000, 2004, and 2005.
 Briggs has also spent a large number of years on the Web.com Tour and has played in several Champions Tour events.